-Jordan spots actor Ryan Phillipe getting into his car, and immediately the guide springs into action.
+Jordan spots actor Ryan Phillippe getting into his car, and immediately the guide springs into action.

-He orders the driver to stop in the middle of the road, which not only boxes Phillipe in, but stops traffic behind us as well.
+He orders the driver to stop in the middle of the road, which not only boxes Phillippe in, but stops traffic behind us as well.

-Jordan then leaps out of the bus with his camera and tries to get Phillipe to roll down his window.
+Jordan then leaps out of the bus with his camera and tries to get Phillippe to roll down his window.

 "Ryan, there's no way out," Jordan yells.

-Somehow Phillipe spots an opening and speeds away.
+Somehow Phillippe spots an opening and speeds away.

 For those watching from the bus it's a great show.
-They have quite a story to tell when they get home and more importantly the spectacle they just witnessed might end up on TMZ.
+They have quite a story to tell when they get home — and more important, the spectacle they just witnessed might end up on TMZ.

 Still, passenger Alicia Moretto, visiting from Australia, was hoping for more.